-Personal Support Worker Certificate
+Personal Support Worker Certificate Program

 The Personal Support Worker program was developed as part of the Ontario Government’s initiative to reform long-term care and community support services.
 These services are provided to people in long-term care facilities, group homes and those living at home in the community.
 It is a single training program that replaced and consolidates Health Care Aid and Home Support Worker (Levels I, II and III).
 This program standardizes training and provides a solid educational base for workers who provide long-term care and support services in both institutional and community settings.